 What’s changing from April 2017?

 The government announced a couple of years ago that married couples would be able to pass on £1 million to their family without paying inheritance tax.
-Not surprisingly, the newspaper headlines reported ‘£1 million and no IHT’.
+If are single or divorced when you die, you can pass on up to half a million.
+Not surprisingly, perhaps, the newspaper headlines reported ‘£1 million and no IHT’.
 But that’s not really the case.

 SAVVY TIP: If you’ve never owned a home, or you owned a home before July 8th 2015, when the measure was announced, but not since, you won’t be able to make use of this extra residential nil rate band.
 If you owned a property and sold it or downsized on or after July 8th you may still be able to make sure of this allowance.
 The way you can do this is by passing on assets of the same value.
 If you sell up and downsize, you should keep records to show that your home was originally worth £1 million or more.